 Ben works to develop and build regional data capacity, with a particular focus on health and social services data.
 He has spent his entire career working with healthcare data in multiple capacities across a variety of settings, from academia to nonprofit to corporate managed care.
 He spent 8 years as Director of Research & Technology at Nurses for Newborns Foundation and over 8 years at Washington University in St. Louis in various roles ranging from statistical analyst, IRB member and Center Manager of the Public Health Data & Training Center within the Institute for Public Health.
 Ben has extensive experience with program and outcomes evaluation, biostatistics, data visualization, data training and education.
 He holds a master’s degree in public health from Saint Louis University, with a joint concentration in biostatistics and epidemiology.

-Liz Deichmann is a graduate research assistant at the Community Innovation and Action Center conducting research and analysis.
+Liz Deichmann recently transitioned from a graduate research assistant at the Community Innovation and Action Center conducting research and analysis to the RDA’s Data and Research Manager.
 Currently, she is pursing a Doctorate in Political Science from the University of Missouri—St. Louis with an interest in research methodology, the nonprofit sector, and cultural policy.
 Liz holds a Master of Public Policy Administration and BA in Art History and is a co-founder of Midwest Artist Project Services, a fiscal sponsor and arts services nonprofit.

 COMMUNITY ENGAGEMENT DATA FELLOWS